+- a.
+The Nursing and Midwifery Council (for nursing and midwifery).22

+- b.
+The Health and Care Professions Council (for other professions).23

+- 45. For the purposes of the nursing, midwifery and allied health supplement, the professions are:

+- adult, mental health, child, learning disability and other (unclassified) nursing

+- dietetics

+- midwifery

+- occupational therapy

+- orthoptics

 - physiotherapy

 - podiatry

 - prosthetics and orthotics

 - diagnostic radiography

 - therapeutic radiography

 - speech and language therapy.

-- 42. If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to pre-registration courses for the professions concerned, or that a provider has not used the funding for the purposes intended, the OfS will require the provider to repay all of the allocation attributable to the course(s) concerned.
+- 46. If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to pre-registration courses for the professions concerned, or that a provider has not used the funding for the purposes intended, we will require the provider to repay all of the allocation attributable to the courses concerned.